hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 - easier deprecation of legacy styled credentials and APIs
 - presentation conversion methods are not needed anymore in this case
     - only credential conversion method to do migration for previously issued credentials

-> We can do only part of the work: add duplication methods for presentation but leave old methods for credentials

 ```rust
 /// Create Credential Offer according to the AnonCreds specification